MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/spoof-intelligence-insight.md

   - **Suspicious domains**: The **Allowed to spoof** value is always **No**.
 Messages from the combination of the spoofed domain _and_ sending infrastructure are marked as bad by spoof intelligence.
 The action that's taken on the spoofed messages is controlled by the default anti-phishing policy or custom anti-phishing policies (the default value is **Move message to Junk Email folder**).
 For more information, see [Configure anti-phishing policies in Microsoft Defender for Office 365](configure-atp-anti-phishing-policies.md).
   - **Non-suspicious domains**: The **Allowed to spoof** value is always **Yes**.
 Messages from the combination of the spoofed domain _and_ sending infrastructure are marked as good by spoof intelligence.

-You can click the column headings to sort the results.
+You can click selected column headings to sort the results.

 To filter the results, you have the following options: